CarlosSol/pdsnd_github/README.md

 Bikeshare - Calculate Statistcs

 ### Description
-Calculate Statistcs based on some inputs of ueser: City, month and day of week
+Calculate Statistcs based on some inputs of ueser: City, month and day of week.

 ### Files used
 Uses modules: time, pandas and numpy.